-Two of the Goobies have food allergies, including peanuts, cashews, pistachios, shrimp, dairy/casein, sunflower seeds, and Tuscan melon.
+Two of our kids have food allergies to dairy/casein, sunflower seeds, peanuts, tree nuts (except almonds!), and shrimp combined (and have outgrown allergies to eggs, pea protein, and pine nuts).
 To make our kitchen lives more complicated, gluten does really bad, painful things to my body, so I am gluten free for the long haul.

 I cried.
 I prayed a lot, not for healing exactly, but for answers.
 I demanded, “Why, God?
 Why us?
 Where did these things come from?
 Why does gluten wrack my body with pain?
 Why do peanuts dot my little girl’s face with splotches, red and hot?
 Why does cow’s milk make my baby boy sick and swollen?
 Aren’t these foods you made?
 Why are they suddenly turning on us?”
 God didn’t give me a clear cut answer, but He did sustain me.
 The more I prayed, the more I learned, and the more I learned, the more disillusioned I became with the Standard American Diet, so the more we started bending toward clean eating.